 Below is a list of the most commonly asked questions about Northwestern post-baccalaureate programs, grouped by category.
-If you cannot locate an answer on the website, prospective students can contact the admissions team.
-Current students can contact the academic advising team.
+If you cannot locate an answer on the website, prospective students can contact an admission adviser.
+Current students should contact the SPS academic advising team.

 For general application instructions and deadlines visit the Admission page.

 Will SPS issue me a student visa upon acceptance into a certificate or degree program?

 International students currently in the U.S. on other types of visas may not require a student visa if their current visa permits part-time study (e.g. L-1B, L-2, H-1B, or H-4).
 If you are in the U.S. on a visa other than an F-1 or J-1 visa, please speak with your visa sponsor to confirm you ability to enroll and study at SPS.

 SPS does not process I-20 or DS-2019 forms, our certificate and degree programs are designed as part-time programs for working professionals and cannot be used to maintain legal status in the United States.

 I have taken courses at other colleges.
 Will credit coursework completed at other institutions transfer and apply to a post-baccalaureate program?

 Courses from an institution other than Northwestern University may not be transferred to satisfy requirements, except for students admitted to the Premedicine and Professional Health Careers program, and the CPA Accounting program.

 How can I apply for a post-baccalaureate program?